Steven Kwan Player Props: Guardians vs. Phillies

 Steven Kwan At The Plate

-- Kwan has 25 doubles, two triples, three home runs and 42 walks while batting .271.
+- Kwan has 25 doubles, two triples, three home runs and 42 walks while hitting .268.

-- Among the qualifying hitters in MLB action, he ranks 44th in batting average, 41st in on-base percentage, and 130th in slugging.
+- Among the qualified hitters in baseball, he ranks 53rd in batting average, 49th in on-base percentage, and 132nd in slugging.

-- Looking at the 95 games he has played this year, he's hit a home run in three of them (3.2%), and in 0.7% of his trips to the dish.
+- Looking at the 96 games he has played this year, he's homered in three of them (3.1%), and in 0.7% of his trips to the dish.

-- Kwan has driven in a run in 21 games this season (22.1%), including six games with more than one RBI (6.3%).
-He has also driven in three or more of his team's runs in three contests.
+- Kwan has had at least one RBI in 21.9% of his games this year (21 of 96), with more than one RBI six times (6.3%).
+He has also been responsible for three or more of his team's runs in three contests.

+- In 51 of 96 games this season, he has scored, and 11 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.